-This was our second trip to the Antiques Roadshow.
-The First must have been 10 years ago, to the New Jersey Meadowlands Arena.
+2016 was our fourth trip to the Antiques Roadshow.
+The First must have been 15 years ago, to the New Jersey Meadowlands Arena.
 No tickets, just show up and stand on line forever.
 They've improved a bit lately; now tickets are issued on a lottery basis, and admission times are set.

 So.....

-We just came back from the Hartford show, and have a few comments:
+Our second trip was to the Hartford show, and we have a few comments:

 1. They had no idea how many paintings would show up.
 The line for paintings had to be 4 - 6 hours long.
 If you go, just try to avoid bringing paintings (of course, ONE of the paintings at 2008 Hartford came in at 500K.
 Watch for it in January 2009!!!
 (Not mine, though, we gave up and quit the paintings line at 7 PM -- our enter time was 2 PM)